Polymer/polymer/PRIMER.md

     }
     ```

-    However, the shim does not currently support dynamism at the point of *definition* of a custom.
-In the following example, `this.updateStyles()` would be required to update the value of `--title-background` being applied to `#title` when the `highlight` class was added or removed.
+    However, the shim does not currently support dynamism at the point of *definition* of a custom property.
+In the following example, `this.updateStyles()` would be required to update the value of `--title-background` being applied to `#title` when the `highlighted` class was added or removed.

     ```css
     #title {